 - External tables

-Tables contain the data which we can query with the Kusto Query Language and follow the same rules as entities.
-Clusters, databases, and tables are called like in the screenshot below.
+Tables contain the data which we can query with the Kusto Query Language, and follow the same rules as entities.
+Clusters, databases and tables are can be called like in the screenshot below.

-Each table contains at least one column which has a scalar data type.
+Each table contains at least 1 column which has a scalar data type.

-The third type of function are the built-in functions, users cannot edit these.
+The third type of functions are the built-in functions, these cannot be edited by users.
 An example of this can be the _GetWatchlist function in Azure Sentinel.

 While we can declare external tables in a database, we will only store the reference to the data.
 This way the data can be managed and modified on the external source.

 All items follow the same rules as entity types, but they do have different limits.
 There can be 10000, databases, tables, and columns.

 For external tables the current limit is set to 1000.

 Now that we know where data is stored and that the columns have their scalar data type it is an appropriate time to discover which scalar data types are available.

 You can read more about this in the next blog post.